The Green Eye of the Yellow God: References in popular culture

 In I'm Sorry, I'll Read That Again the spoof serial "Curse of the Flying Wombat" is based on the search for the "Green eye of the little yellow dog" in Kathmandu.

 In an episode of Duty Free, the British couples enter a talent contest in their hotel.
 One of their number attempts to recite the poem to the non-English speaking audience, who mistake his earnest performance for a comedy routine.
 Their laughter is unappreciated, making him retort: "It's not funny!
 The poor bugger's dead!"

 Biggles and the Little Green God (1969) has Biggles seeking a jade statuette believed by South American Indians to be the god Ata-Hua.
 The poem is directly referenced at the start of the book and occasionally thereafter.

 The poem also has a number of references in the 1986 computer game Dizzy - The Ultimate Cartoon Adventure in which various lines of the poem are displayed in banners, where they serve as cryptic clues as to how to solve certain puzzles.

 In "The Adventure of the Six Maledictions" by Kim Newman, Mad Carew flees to England with the emerald, pursued by the yellow god's devotees, and turns to the criminal mastermind Professor Moriarty for protection.
 The story was first published in Gaslight Arcanum, and was subsequently collected with Newman's other Moriarty crossover stories in Professor Moriarty: The Hound of the D'Urbervilles.

 In the Masterpiece Theater production of "My Mother and Other Strangers," most of the poem is wonderfully performed in Episode 3.

 In the video game VVVVVV, one of the room titles is "The Tomb of Mad Carew."

 In her autobiographical book, Moving Mountains, Claire Bertschinger mentions having memorized this poem.

 In the novel A Quiet Life In The Country, a Lady Hardcastle Cozy Mystery by T.E.
 Kinsey, the inspiration of the poem was thanks to Lady Hardcastle solving a murder mystery.
 "What a story.
 A golden idol, its shining green eye...
 I met a bloke once up North.
 Milton, his name was, Milton Hayes.
 He writes poems and that.
-He’d love this one.
+He'd love this one.
 I might write to him and tell him the story.
-Might have to embellish it a bit – make it a bit more melodramatic – but it’s got promise."
+Might have to embellish it a bit – make it a bit more melodramatic – but it's got promise."

+In his comic The Far Side, Gary Larson referenced this poem for a panel published on 2/21/1988.

+In the eighth episode of season two in the comedy series Mind Your Language, Ali Nadeem and Ranjit Singh recite a line of the poem with comedic fervour.